With the world menaced by COVID19, why did many businesses finish 2020 as their best year ever?

 It’s the simplest of the four disciplines, yet most underachieved.

 How Does an Executive Team Effectively Over-Communicate?
 Embrace the three most critical practices of effective organizational communication:

 - Simple Messages

 - Multiple Mediums.

-Another key, take five minutes at the end of every staff meetings and ask, “What do we need to communicate to our people?”
+Another key, take five minutes at the end of every staff meeting and ask, “What do we need to communicate to our people?”

 DISCIPLINE FOUR: REINFORCE ORGANIZATIONAL CLARITY THROUGH HUMAN SYSTEMS Even a company dedicated to over-communication cannot maintain organizational clarity through communication alone.
 Build a sense of clarity into the fabric of the organization through processes and systems.
 These drive human behavior.

 How to do this without creating unnecessary bureaucracy?